-Excessive Penalty. - Any person convicted of operating a motor vehicle over any highway in this State without having first been licensed as such operator, in violation of § 20-7 (a), is guilty of a misdemeanor; and, under § 20-7 (n) and subsection (b) of this section, is subject to punishment by imprisonment for a term of not more than six months.
+Excessive Penalty. - Any person convicted of operating a motor vehicle over any highway in this State without having first been licensed as such operator, in As the rest of the section was not affected by the amendment, only subdivision (5) is set out.

+violation of § 20-7 (a), is guilty of a misdemeanor; and, under § 20-7 (n) and subsection (b) of this section, is subject to punishment by imprisonment for a term of not more than six months.
 The superior court, even if it has jurisdiction in other respects, has no authority to pronounce judgment imposing a prison sentence of two years for this criminal offense.
 State v.
 Wall, 271 N.C.
 675, 157 S.E.2d 363 (1967).